-We consider the valuation of the loans issued, as disclosed in note 5 and 6 to the financial statements for a total amount of €742,650,000, as a key audit matter.
-This is due to the size of the loan portfolio and given that an impairment may have a material effect on the profit and loss account.
+We consider the valuation of the loans issued, as disclosed in note 5 and 6 to the financial statements for a total amount of €742,650,000, to be a key audit matter.
+This is due to the size of the loan portfolio in combination with the fact that management's assessment of objective evidence of impairment is very important and judgemental.
+As a result, any impairment may have a material effect on the financial statements.